 Why do mice like your garage?

 Mice like your garage because it offers them a warm, safe environment to set up a nest.
-Also, as mice are afraid of humans, they prefer to set up a nest in places that are not frequently visited by people.
+Also, mice are afraid of humans, so they prefer to set up a nest in places people do not frequently visit.
 Your garage is a prime place for mice if it is not secured!

 How do mice get into your garage?